stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 <img align="center" width="100%" src="{{ site.github.url }}/images/rosebrock_gd_cm_agd.png" alt="Rosenbrock comparison">
 --->

-There is a more thorough experiment on the [post I mentioned earlier](xxx) where he actually shows you can get different results using different formulations of the same essential method.
+There is a more thorough experiment on the [post I mentioned earlier](https://jlmelville.github.io/mize/nesterov.html) where he actually shows you can get different results using different formulations of the same essential method.

 ## Continuous time limits

 A really beautiful interpretation of momentum methods comes as we consider the continuous time limit of the discretized iterations.
-This is discussed in the literature in a few places, like [this paper by Bubeck](xxx), and posts like this nice [Distill.pub](xxx) article.
+This is discussed in the literature in many places, like [this paper by Su et al.](https://arxiv.org/pdf/1503.01243.pdf), and posts like this nice [Distill.pub](https://distill.pub/2017/momentum/) article.
 But it doesn't seem to be part of the canonical first treatment of gradient descent methods, which I think is a shame.

 Here's my version of this story.
 Consider a particle with mass $$m$$ with position $$\mathbf{x}(t)$$, being acted on by a (conservative) force field $$\mathbf{F} = -\nabla f(\mathbf{x}(t))$$, subject to a frictional force which is proportional to its velocity.
 By Newton's law, this gives the second order differential equation